UIC’S Advising Mission and Values

 The mission of academic advising at the University of Illinois at Chicago is to ensure successful undergraduate educational experiences.
 Academic advising is centered in the colleges.
 The larger advising network assists students with making the transition to college life and guides their informed decisions about the academic priorities, progress, and goals integral to completing degrees and preparing for careers.

-In January 2012, UIC’s Undergraduate Policy Council endorsed a list of principles related to advising, including the following:
+Undergraduate Policy Council list of principles related to advising

 - Transition and first-year advising should be mandatory, more holistic, specialized, and professionalized; more centralized than current college-specific models; and supported by central resources;